Abdou1129/HSRW-content/Summer Semester/Manufacturing Technology/Readme.md

-@Author: Abdelrahman Mostafa
+# Author: Abdelrahman Mostafa

-These notes where taken in summer semester 2021 with Prof. Klein teaching it.
+These notes where taken in *summer semester 2021 with Prof. Klein* teaching it.